 Another equally impressive crypto-philanthropy venture is the NFT collection produced by Open Earth, an NPO that tracks worldwide progress on climate change.
 Instead of creating their own NFTs, they sought the expertise of the Social Alpha Foundation to partner with several NFT artists, who designed eight tokens based on sustainability and environmental preservation.
 Each token sold for $20,000 to $6 million, with all proceeds going directly towards climate change research.

-Society and Sickness
+Society and Wellness

 One of the largest non-profit organizations in the world, the Make-A-Wish Foundation has always been somewhat of a trailblazer in the fundraising community and is no different when it comes to crypto.
 The foundation partnered with Macy’s during the Macy’s Thanksgiving Day Parade last year to auction off a collection of digital balloons, with all of the proceeds going towards Make-A-Wish.
 Macy’s benefited from the positive press associated with their charitable contributions.
 Make-A-Wish was able to increase donations and attract more crypto donors.